16 Fun Books set in Space

 So, if you’re looking for your next space opera book, cyberpunk, a stunning comic book set in space, or a dark dystopian read then check out our list with the best science fiction space novels.

-Read captivating classics, lesser-known book series, and stand-alone novels set in space.
+Read captivating classics, lesser-known book series, new sci-fi books, and stand-alone novels set in space.
 Let your imagination run wild while enjoying some of the most creative novels ever written.

-If you’re looking forward to the not so distant future when space tourism can finally become reality then you should read these fascinating space travel books… before you travel.
+If you’re looking forward to the not so distant future when space tourism can finally become reality then you should read these fascinating space travel books.

 Magical Sci-fi Space Travel Books to Read

 *Disclaimer: Some links on AsianaCircus.com are affiliate links.
 If you click through and make a purchase we may receive a small commission (at no additional cost to you).
 Thank you for your support, you’re awesome! =)

 16| Victories Greater Than Death by Charlie Jane Anders, Young Adult Sci-Fi Novel, Published: 2021